Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 0xc4  | (∅ → program)   | 1; [standard memory cost](#standard-memory-cost)

 1. In [transaction context](#transaction-context):
-  * For spend inputs: pushes the control program from the output being spent.
+  * For input entries: pushes the control program from the output being spent.
-  * For issuance inputs: pushes the issuance program.
+  * For issuance entries: pushes the issuance program.
 2. In [block context](#block-context):
   * Pushes the current [consensus program](data.md#consensus-program) being executed (that is specified in the previous block header).